CodecoolGlobal/tech-interview-workbook-Toxicc05/docs/module_web_with_python.md

 * The server then sends an html webpage (or template) to the users browser with the requested data.
 * The client's browser then compiles and displays the webpage for the user.
 #### What would you use a session for?
+* To monitor and manage clients' permissions on the server.
+* To cherrypick data that is specific to that exact user.
 #### What would you use a cookie for?
+* To store information about a client such as: login credentials, permissions, and on-site search history.
 ## Software Development Methodologies

 #### What kind of software development methodologies do you know?
 What are the main features of these?